 My first job was a Scribner’s Book Store, I also worked for E.F.
 Hutton on Wall Street, the Manhattan Theatre Club, waitressed at the English Pub (across from Carnegie Hall), a defunct French school, and performed stand-up comedy around the country.

 I’ve been told that one of my character flaws is asking too many questions—but surprisingly when I was hired by the Palisadian-Post in 2005, that seemed to be a necessary requirement for a journalist.
 After a “100” jobs, I finally found something I loved to do.

 In 2013, when new ownership took over the paper, I was out of a job.

 I started writing almost immediately for the American Legion Post 283 News.
 That paper took top prizes, until it was banished by legion members in 2017.
 Once again, no place to put stories.

 I started writing for the Palisades News in 2014—and that paper for the past two years has also received awards.

 On June 15, 2018, I stopped working for the Palisades News because I was still owed payment for part of February, for March, April, May and the first issue in June.

-My daughter, I have three grown children, suggested I blog, as a way of continuing to write, and I decided to accept her challenge.
+My daughter, I have three grown children, suggested I start my own News Website, as a way of continuing to write, and I decided to accept her challenge.